 3. Protection and Reintegration

 IOM Ukraine started assisting Ukrainians who had become victims of trafficking (VoTs) in 2000.
-Together with a network of partner NGOs throughout Ukraine, from January 2000 to December 2016 IOM provided comprehensive reintegration assistance to 12,846 VoTs, which, depending on the individual needs of each beneficiary, includes legal consultation and representation in criminal and civil court; medical care, psychological counselling, shelter, vocational training, small-grant programme supporting those trafficking survivors who aspire to set-up their own business and other forms of assistance.
-More than 420 VoTs have benefited from IOM’s Micro-Enterprise Development Programme, setting up 285 micro-enterprises and creating approximately 370 new jobs.
+Together with a network of partner NGOs throughout Ukraine, from January 2000 to December 2020 IOM provided comprehensive reintegration assistance to over 18,200 VoTs, which, depending on the individual needs of each beneficiary, includes legal consultation and representation in criminal and civil court; medical care, psychological counselling, shelter, vocational training, small-grant programme supporting those trafficking survivors who aspire to set-up their own business and other forms of assistance.
+More than 1,200 VoTs have benefited from IOM’s Micro-Enterprise Development Programme, setting up over 500 micro-enterprises and creating new jobs.
 Since 2002, IOM operates a Medical Rehabilitation Centre, the only one of its kind in Ukraine, where comprehensive medical care and psychological assistance are provided to beneficiaries free of charge in a safe and confidential manner.
-From 2002 to December 2016, over 3,000 victims benefited from the Centre’s services.
+From 2002 to December 2020, over 3,900 trafficking survivors and vulnerable migrants benefited from the Centre’s services.

 IOM also supports further geographical expansion and strengthening of the National Referral Mechanism for Assisting Victims of Trafficking, established in Ukraine in 2012.